Research and Reports

 Labour Market Plan

 The Durham Workforce Authority develops an annual labour market planning document that provides new and emerging actions, including a three-year outlook.
-This just-in-time labour market information addresses both immediate labour market issues and provides data-driven recommendations to address emerging workforce challenges in the Durham Region.
+This just-in-time labour market information addresses immediate issues and offers data-driven recommendations to address emerging workforce challenges in Durham Region.

 Annual Local Labour Market Plans can be accessed here.

 The DWA surveys the supply and demand for labour in our Region in alternating years.
-A workforce survey was completed in 2024, and an employer survey will be conducted in 2025.
-This survey is designed to gather insights from Durham Region employers to identify general and industry-specific skill gaps.
-It is a key aspect of understanding the dynamic workforce landscape, and the results will inform future workforce development strategies, educational programs, and employment initiatives based on the identified needs and aspirations of residents in Durham Region.
+An employer survey was completed in 2025, and a workforce survey will be conducted in 2026.
+This survey is designed to gather insights from residents of Durham Region regarding their skills, current employment status, and employment goals.
+It is a key aspect of understanding the dynamic workforce landscape, and the results will inform future workforce development strategies, educational programs, and employment initiatives based on the identified needs and aspirations of Durham Region residents.

 Engaging Youth in Precision Agriculture